-- (a) Result in a potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation? - (b) Conflict with or obstruct a state or local plan for renewable energy or energy efficiency?

-This analysis evaluates the use of energy resources (e.g., fuel and electricity) associated with construction activities, as well as operation and maintenance of the project.
+- (a) Result in a potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation? - (b) Conflict with or obstruct a state or local plan for renewable energy or energy efficiency? - This analysis evaluates the use of energy resources (e.g., fuel and electricity) associated with construction activities, as well as operation and maintenance of the project.
 For construction, the analysis considers whether construction activities would use large amounts of fuels or energy, and whether they would be used in a wasteful manner.
 For energy used during operations, the analysis identifies energy use that would occur with implementation of the project to determine whether large amounts would be used and whether they would be used in a wasteful manner.

-Project development would result in 3.76 acres of site disturbance for 3 acres for outdoor cannabis cultivation, a water line, and a water tank.
+Project development would result in 4.3 acres of site disturbance for an access road and outdoor cannabis cultivation.